Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/06_Slurm.md

 !!! nice-to-know "Nice to know..."
-    Lawrence Livermore National Laboratory, the USA national laboratory that originally developed Slurm is now working on the development of andother resource and job management framework called [flux](https://computing.llnl.gov/projects/flux-building-framework-resource-management).
+    Lawrence Livermore National Laboratory, the USA national laboratory that originally developed Slurm is now working on the development of another resource and job management framework called [flux](https://computing.llnl.gov/projects/flux-building-framework-resource-management).
     It will be used on the third USA exascale supercomputer El Capitan which is currently being assembled.